 Q. When selecting repertoire, what criteria do you use to choose the opening piece?

 A. Depending on the festival, this could be a nonadjudicated warm-up selection or an adjudicated selection.
 Regardless, it’s a wonderful opportunity to tune the group to itself and the new environment.
 More than likely, the students have never performed together in this venue, so programming a selection that offers the ensemble a chance to hear and listen to themselves in the new space is important.

-The selection should also be at a difficulty level at which they are completely comfortable performing to help set everyone at ease.
+The selection should also be at a difficulty level they are completely comfortable performing at to help set everyone at ease.
 It’s wise to avoid thinly scored selections or pieces with exposed passages, and you should avoid a solo or feature at this time and perhaps look for something more fully scored.
 If the (choral) program has some accompanied selections, you should consider making this one of the accompanied songs so you are sure of the voicing of the piano in the space and with the choir.

-If this is to be an adjudicated piece, pick something more energizing that will “announce” the group; if not judged, then maybe choose something more slow and reflective.
+If this is to be an adjudicated piece, pick something more energizing that will “announce” the group; if not judged, then maybe choose something slower and more reflective.
 If the first selection is not adjudicated, you might want to keep that to yourself so your ensemble doesn’t view it as a throwaway piece—for we all know the judges are watching and listening, and they can’t help but be influenced.

 Suggested first selection titles for chorus:

-Beati Quorum Via – Charles Villers Stanford
+Beati Quorum Via – Charles Villiers Stanford

 Suggested first selection titles for concert band: